Limit theorems for empirical processes of cluster functionals: Limit theorems for general empirical cluster processes

-This version can be used in some examples where (\ref{fcontcond}) is not satisfied, because the boundary of $[0,\infty)^k$ belongs to the discontinuity sets $D_{f,k}$ and, according to Lemma \ref{lemma:clusterconv}\textup{(ii)}, the r.v. $W_i$ equals 0 with positive probability for $i>1$. \end{remark}
+This version can be used in some examples where \eqref{fcontcond} is not satisfied, because the boundary of $[0,\infty)^k$ belongs to the discontinuity sets $D_{f,k}$ and, according to Lemma \ref{lemma:clusterconv} (ii), the rv $W_i$ equals 0 with positive probability for $i>1$. $\Box$ \end{remark}

-In the situation considered by \citet{S03} [i.e., with $X_{n,i}$ defined by (\ref{standexceed}) for a stationary time series whose finite-dimensional marginal distributions all belong to the domain of attraction of some extreme value distribution], the sequence $(W_i)_{i\in\mathbb{N}}$ is related to the so-called tail sequence (or tail chain) $(U_i)_{i\in\mathbb{N}}$ [cf. \citet{S03}, Theorem 2] via $W_i=\max(U_i,0)$.
-Then (C3$''$) is automatically satisfied, for example, for bounded cluster functionals if $D_{f,m}$ is a Lebesgue null subset of $(0,\infty)^m$ for all $m$ and $f\in\mathcal{F}$, because the r.v.'s $U_i$ are continuous.
+In the situation considered by Segers (2003) (i.e.\ with $X_{n,i}$ defined by \eqref{standexceed} for a stationary time series whose finite-dimensional marginal distributions all belong to the domain of attraction of some extreme value distribution), the sequence $(W_i)_{i\in\N}$ is related to the so-called tail sequence (or tail chain) $(U_i)_{i\in\N}$ (cf.\ Segers, 2003, Theorem 2) via $W_i=\max(U_i,0)$.
+Then (C3'') is automatically satisfied, e.g., for bounded cluster functionals if $D_{f,m}$ is a Lebesgue null subset of $(0,\infty)^m$ for all $m$ and $f\in\FF$, because the rv's $U_i$ are continuous.

 Further simpler, but more restrictive, sufficient conditions are given in Lem\-ma~\ref{simplerfidicond} below.
-In particular, for bounded cluster functionals one obtains the following: \begin{corollary} If $\|f\|_\infty=\sup_{x\in E_\cup} |f(x)|<\infty$ for all $f\in\mathcal{F}$ and the conditions \textup{(B1)}, \textup{(B2)}, \textup{(B3)} and \textup{(C3.1$''$)} hold, then the fidis of the empirical process $(Z_n(f))_{f\in\mathcal{F}}$ of cluster functionals converge to the fidis of a Gaussian process $(Z(f))_{f\in\mathcal{F}}$ with covariance function $c$ defined by (\ref{thetacovconv}). \end{corollary}
+In particular, for bounded cluster functionals one obtains \begin{corollary} If $\|f\|_\infty=\sup_{x\in E_\cup} |f(x)|<\infty$ for all $f\in\FF$ and the conditions (B1), (B2), (B3) and (C3.1'') hold, then the fidis of the empirical process $(Z_n(f))_{f\in\FF}$ of cluster functionals converge to the fidis of a Gaussian process $(Z(f))_{f\in\FF}$ with covariance function $c$ defined by \eqref{thetacovconv}. \end{corollary}